AACR-Women in Cancer Research Charlotte Friend Lectureship

 The lecture is intended to give recognition to an outstanding female or male scientist who has made meritorious contributions to the field of cancer research and who has, through leadership or by example, furthered the advancement of women in science.

-The Lectureship recipient will receive an honorarium and present an award lecture during the AACR Annual Meeting 2021 in Washington, DC.
+The lectureship recipient will receive an honorarium and present an award lecture during the AACR Annual Meeting 2021.

 Cancer researchers affiliated with any institution involved in cancer research, cancer medicine, or cancer-related biomedical science anywhere in the world may be nominated.
 Such institutions include those in academia, industry, or government.